Best Walkie-Talkies iMore 2021

 Best for Groups: Arcshell AR-5

 If you hunt, travel, or camp with a group, nothing beats Arcshell's two-way radios.
 Solidly built to go wherever you go, these water-resistant walkie-talkies operate on 16 channels, and each unit arrives on your doorstep pre-programmed with the same channels.
-Setup is super easy.
+Setup is super easy, and you'll get a full kit of equipment that includes six walkies.

 - Solid build